 All Resumes Are Not Created Equal

 In today’s job market, most first impressions are made with the resume.
 Most job seekers apply to multiple jobs with the same old resume.
 As a result, many resumes are wildly off the mark.

 - Why should a manager interview a candidate for an accounting position when the stated goal is to work in a warehouse?

 - Why should a manager pick out a resume when the last job was three years ago?
 What has the job seeker been doing for the last three years?

 - Why would a manager seek out someone with no relevant work experience?
 Some omit great former jobs in the mistaken belief they’ll look more youthful.
-Why would a manager care to interview a youth with no experience?
+Why would a manager interview a youth with no experience?